 Open up the incision

 We recommend inserting a toothpick into the centre of the incision to hold it open.
 This can be a little fiddly as you don’t want to poke through the stem.

 Attach damp sphagnum moss to the side of the incision

 You want to tie the sphagnum moss around the stem with the cutting in making sure it stays damp but not soggy at all times.
 Use brown string, plant ties or garden wire to secure the peat moss to the stem of your Fiddle.

 Wrap up the sphagnum moss

-You want to wrap a piece of plastic wrap around the moss and Fiddle stem.
+You want to wrap a piece of plastic wrap around the moss and stem.
 Wrap it firmly around the stem but still leaving some air pockets around the sphagnum moss.